-- All social institutions (government, healthcare, education, family, etc.) need to recognize and actively commit to dismantling racist policies and behaviours.
+- All social institutions (government, healthcare, education, family, etc.) need to recognize and actively commit to dismantling racist policies and behaviours in combination with repairing past discrimination.
 Measures and actions need to be put into place which favour equity, diversity and inclusiveness.
 This is achieved through several processes: (1) continuous education, training, and discussion; (2) holding ourselves accountable to prevent racism from being committed, as well as addressing racism when it is committed; and (3) organizing our institutions in a way that inherently favours diversity and social justice.

 - We must support policies and programs that promote the acceptance of people for who they are, and what matters most to them such as their cultural heritage, and religion.